Why most testimonial sections fail

 — John D.

-Vague.
-Unverifiable.
-Could have been written by anyone — including the business owner.
 Visitors are skeptical, and they have been burned by fake reviews before.
-A testimonial like this does not build trust.
+A testimonial like the first one does not build trust.
 It might actually erode it.

 The good news: most of your competitors have the same weak testimonial sections.
 This means that doing testimonials even slightly better than average gives you a meaningful edge.
 And doing them well — with the right formats in the right places — can meaningfully increase the percentage of visitors who contact you.